Registration Information

 LIFE MEMBER REGISTRATION

-Life Member Registration Start Date #1: February 27, 2024
+Life Member Registration Start Date: February 20, 2025

-On Life Member Registration Start Dates #1 and #2 (see above), a life member may register for him/herself and one other person who is also a life member.
-A code is required for online life member registration, and will be emailed to all life members prior to registration.
+On the Life Member Registration Start Date (see above), a life member may register for him/herself and one other person who is also a life member.
+A registration code is required for online Friends of The Clearing Life Membership advance registration, and will be emailed to all Life Members prior to registration.

 Your Clearing User Account:

 A Clearing User Account is required to register online.
 If you received this catalog in the mail, have taken a class with us before or if you receive our monthly newlsetter emails, you already have a Clearing User Account.
 In order to register online, simply log into your existing user account using your email address and your password.
-If you forgot your password or need to create a password, please follow the on screen steps for resetting your password.

 How to Create A New User Account: If you are brand new to The Clearing, you will need to create a new user account.
 Creating your Clearing user account is easy.
 A step by step guide to setting up your account can be found ONLINE.
 And if after reviewing those instructions you still need help, just give us a call!